rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 of `unsafe`, which sometimes boils down to a trade-off between safety and ease-of-use.
 Even though Rust provides basic guidelines, there are different philosophies on their execution, see [The CXX Debate][gd-cxx] for an example.
-To discuss how APIs interacting with Godot can as ergonomic as possible while preserving safety, [issue #808][gd-808] was opened.
+To discuss how APIs interacting with Godot can be as ergonomic as possible while preserving safety, [issue #808][gd-808] was opened.

 [gd-808]: https://github.com/godot-rust/godot-rust/pull/808